xCykrix/Voucher/README.md

 #### How does this plugin work?

-Voucher works by hooking into the Spigot Event System to block key player interaction events until they have been granted a "Voucher".
+Voucher works by hooking into the Event System and blocking key events that will prevent unauthorized access to the server.

 ## Deployment

 This plugin is based on the PluginCommon API.
-Updates to PluginCommon will provide verioned and shaded assets associated with this plugin.
+Updates to PluginCommon will provide versioned and shaded assets associated with this plugin.

 1. Update POM XML Plugins and Dependencies.
 2. Update POM XML Version.